IAmMoltony/ds-craft/README.md

 ## Credits

-Mojang - textures and font
+Mojang - textures, font and sounds

 The libnds example authors